-- Proglottids can cause itching around the anal area, which will cause your cat to scoot its rear end across the floor.
+- Proglottids can cause anal itching and the cat may scoot his or her anus across the floor.

 - Once outside the body, the proglottid dries out, revealing the eggs, which look like sesame seeds.

-- It is also possible in some cases for the tapeworm to release its attachment to the small intestinal wall and move to the stomach, the cat may then vomit up the tapeworm.
+- Some tapeworms release their attachment attachment to the small intestinal wall and move to the stomach, the cat may then vomit it back up.